clx3210/ip/docs/README.md

 ### Format:

 `todo <TASK_DESCRIPTION>`
-- Task descriptions should be non-empty.
+- Task descriptions should be non-empty

 ### Examples: